 - misattribution of articles themselves (i.e., indication of a group name as a signature, rather than authors), which is contrary to the notion of authorship.

 Competition and consumer rights

-> In general, mass media may be considered an instrument for unfair competition.
+In general, the mass media may be considered an instrument for unfair competition practices.

-> The Antimonopoly Law places a ban on the following unfair competition practices:
+The Anti-monopoly Law bans the following unfair competition practices:

-> - flawed comparison;
+- flawed comparison;

 - unauthorised acquisition or use of intellectual property;